ArturoNGR/bgm-ethiopia-evidence/ETHIOPIA_TECH_EVIDENCE_PACK.md

 **Author:** Arturo de Nieves (UNHCR Senior Operations Officer; IHEID Senior Fellow in Residence, incoming)
 **Contact:** denieves@unhcr.org
-**Purpose:** Provide credible evidence (performance, robustness, interpretability) for a gravity-style **destination choice** model for forced displacement, and propose integration into the team’s modeling stack.
+**Purpose:** Public **evidence pack** (results + specification) demonstrating performance, robustness, and interpretability of a gravity-style **destination-choice** model for forced displacement; intended as an entry point for **collaboration and integration** (not a turnkey reproduction package).

+## How to engage (collaboration)
+This repository is an evidence pack (results + specification).
+It is intentionally **not turnkey**: raw microdata and the full end-to-end pipeline are not distributed.

+If you want to reproduce/extend this work, I can provide:
+- a code walkthrough (30–45 min),
+- controlled repo access for active collaborators,
+- and an integration plan into your existing ML/ABM stack.

 ---